 It occurs to me, I don’t have an About Me page.
 Initially I didn’t bother because I figured, who cares?!
 Then I realised when I visit blogs I like About Me pages, so I wrote one.

-I try to return the favour by working with my own flaws.
+I’m married to a very devoted and loyal man.
+We’ve irritated the crap out of each other for more than two decades, but he always been my very safe place to fall.
+We complement each other amazingly well.
 I have the utmost admiration for his strength, intelligence, resilience, loyalty and honesty.
 Together we have brought into this world, three incredibly smart, sassy, funny, difficult and loving young men.
 We are intensely proud of them – even when they drive us to the brink of insanity.

 Up until then I was expert at numbing emotions, wearing a happy mask, and just plain old ignoring stuff.

-Oh – and the snapshot above?
+And the snapshot above?

-That’s exactly how I look every single day that I put on my favourite clothes, have professional hair and makeup artists doll me up, and find a professional photographer to capture my likeness with perfect lighting, and post-editing of my frown lines.
+That’s exactly how I look every single day that I put on my favourite clothes, have hair and makeup artists doll me up, and find a professional photographer to capture my likeness with perfect lighting and post-editing of my frown lines.
 Other than that, I usually look like the photos scattered through the rest of this blog.
 But I just happen to really, really like this photo.

 Don’t be shy.
 Say hello!

 I love hearing from readers so drop me a line and say hello!

 Hopes and dreams.

 Bucket list suggestions.